BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

 # Ecash

-Ecash is a digital payment system, developed by [David Chaum](https://en.wikipedia.org/wiki/David_Chaum) in 1983, that uses cryptographic techniques to ensure secure and private transactions.
+Ecash is a digital payment system, developed by [David Chaum](https://en.wikipedia.org/wiki/David_Chaum) in 1983, that uses cryptographic techniques to ensure secure and private payments.

 It operates through a mint that issues digital tokens in exchange for deposited funds.
-These tokens can be spent and received without revealing user identities or transaction details.
+These tokens can be spent and received without revealing user identities or payment details.
 Users can redeem their tokens for the original funds at any time.

-Since no accounts or personal information are needed; the mint cannot see your balance, tokens, or transaction details, offering a highly private and efficient method for digital payments.
+Since no accounts or personal information are needed; the mint cannot see your balance, tokens, or payment details, offering a highly private and efficient method for digital payments.

 ## How bitcoin-backed ecash works
 {% include picture.html